amauri-silva/vscode-extension/jas-plus-editor/README.md

 > **WARNING!** <br>This current version was tested only in _Windows_ and _Linux_ invironment, _MacOS_ maybe not work.<br><br>

-## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Release Notes